 The prize items in my garden last year were my Roma tomatoes which I used to make my homemade roasted tomato sauce.
 My mouth still waters thinking about that sauce- but sadly all the sauce was all gone before the first flake of snow even hit the ground!

 This year I hope to harvest 4 times the amount of Romas we had last year so I can really stock up on the sauce!
-Bakerette gives us her best tips on how to plant and grow Roma tomatoes– and you have to check out her tip about how deep to plant the seedlings that we buy at the nursery!
+Gardening Know How shares their best tips on how to grow Roma tomatoes– and I'll be referencing this post all season long!

 Grow a Good Life explains the benefits of growing her summer squash (zucchini) in tomato cages- because it gives the plants good air circulation which helps to limit diseases!
 She also has a tip about what happens with the hollow stems bend over the side of the cage.